-Referral selling is a daily discipline with goals, metrics, and accountability for results.
-Each salesperson determines the number of people she will ask for referrals each week.
-She taps into the connections of everyone in her company.
+Referral selling is a daily discipline with goals, sales metrics, and accountability for results.
+Each salesperson determines the number of people they will ask for referrals each week.
+They tap into the connections of everyone in their company.
 Who does the CEO know, the mail clerk, the customer service representative?

-When we receive a referral introduction, we convert that prospect to a new client more than 50 percent of the time—and that’s without factoring in the power of the new relationship, reduction in our sales process, eliminating the competition, and reducing the cost of sales.
+When we receive a referral introduction, we convert that prospect to a new client more than 50 percent of the time—most sales pros tell me it’s more than 70 percent.
+And that’s without factoring in the power of the new relationship, reduction in our sales process, eliminating the competition, and reducing the cost of sales.